Honolulu County assistance programs.

 Non-profits, government agencies, and charities provide a number of services and financial assistance programs to low income and needy Honolulu families.
+There are grants to help with rent or mortgage payments, funds for utility bills and security deposits, free food and more.
+Find how to get help from charities, community clinics for free medical care, church programs and other aid.
 If a program can’t provide you cash assistance to pay your bills, rent, or other expenses, they can usually refer you to other organizations to call for help.
 Many of the leading agencies to call are below.

 Hope Services Hawaii, Inc. - For people facing eviction/homelessness, or who are trying to find a new place to live, then this agency may help.
 Services include case management, intake/assessment, budgeting, housing referrals and information on other community services and non-profits.
 Also get advice and information, such as renter's education classes.
 This is in addition to possible financial assistance to those that qualify for rent and security deposits.
 1315 Kalanianaole Avenue, Hilo, Hawaii 96720.
 Call (808) 933-6062